Read original article here http://statescoop.com/indiana-moves-to-hybrid-cloud-for-file-sharing-to-make-data-more-secure-easier-to-access-1

 “They were constantly dealing with a lot of paper and sending back updates to folks in the field,” Neely said.
 “Then they’d have to go grab a laptop and find a wireless connection somewhere and download new plans.”

-Accordingly, Neely and his staff started looking around for tools that could smooth that process, and decided to test out Syncplicity’s system, with some promising early results.
+Accordingly, Neely and his staff started looking around for tools that could smooth that process, and decided to test out Syncplicity by Axway’s system, with some promising early results.

 “They were able to preload the documents using the enterprise file sync and share and also cache it down to the device so they could get to it without any wireless or 4G connection,” Neely said.